MAS4AI/README_CAPSTONE/README.md

 This script is designed to download, process, and classify video data.
 The algorithm leverages deep learning techniques, specifically temporal convolutional networks (TCNs), to recognize and classify video clips.
 Here is a detailed step-by-step breakdown of the code.

-## Preliminaries

-The initial block of code navigates to the correct directory and clones the AV-Hubert repository from Facebook Research's GitHub.
-It initializes and updates any submodules within that repository.
-This is followed by the installation of various python packages like scipy, sentencepiece, python_speech_features, and scikit-video, which will be used later in the code.

-## Download an Example Video
+## Taking an Example Video

-The next block takes our necessary files for video preprocessing including a shape predictor, mean face landmarks, and a sample video from an online source.
-It extracts the region of interest (ROI) of the video, which in this case is the mouth of the person speaking.
+The script takes the necessary files for video preprocessing, including a shape predictor, mean face landmarks, and a sample video from an online source.
+The shape predictor and mean face landmarks are used in conjunction to identify and extract the region of interest (ROI) from each frame of the video - in this case, the mouth of the person speaking.
+This process involves detecting facial landmarks, identifying the coordinates of the mouth, and cropping the video to only include the mouth region.
+This ROI is then passed to the pre-trained model for inference.

 ## Import a Pre-Trained Model

+This section downloads a pre-trained AV-Hubert model checkpoint.
+AV-Hubert is a model trained on a large amount of audio-visual data, and is capable of inferring spoken words from visual inputs.
+The model is pre-trained, meaning it has already been trained on a vast amount of data and can be used directly for inference.
-This block downloads a pre-trained model checkpoint and performs inference using the model.
-The inference generates a hypothesis on the contents of the video, specifically predicting the words that are spoken in the video.
+The downloaded model is then used to perform inference on the video ROI, generating a hypothesis about the content of the video, specifically predicting the words that are spoken based on the movement of the mouth.

 ## Inference Process

-The inference process involves predicting the spoken words from the mouth ROI.
-It extracts features from the frames and uses the pre-trained model to generate an output hypothesis.
-The hypothesis is later split into individual words.
+The inference process begins with the extraction of features from the ROI frames.
+These features, which capture the visual cues related to speech, are fed into the pre-trained model.
+The model generates an output hypothesis representing the predicted spoken words.
+The script then processes the output hypothesis, splitting the generated sentence into individual words.
+This process allows for the classification of each word separately in the next steps.

 ## Positive and Negative Word Lists

-A list of "good" words and "bad" words are created.
-These lists will be used to classify the output of the model.
+This section involves creating lists of "good" and "bad" words.
+The definitions of "good" and "bad" are context-dependent and should be customized based on the specifics of your application.
+The lists are used to classify the words produced by the model during the inference process.

 ## Word Embedding and Clustering

-The Sentence Transformers library is used to convert the words into vectors in a high-dimensional space.
-Then, UMAP (Uniform Manifold Approximation and Projection) is used to reduce the dimension of the vectors to 2D.
-Afterward, K-means clustering is applied to classify the vectors into two clusters, representing "good" and "bad" words.
+In this step, the sentence transformers library is used to convert the predicted words into vectors in a high-dimensional space.
+This process is known as word embedding, and it provides a numerical representation of words that captures their semantic meanings.
+Next, the dimensionality of the vectors is reduced to two dimensions using UMAP (Uniform Manifold Approximation and Projection).
+This step makes the data easier to work with and allows for visualization in a two-dimensional space.
+Following the dimensionality reduction, K-means clustering is applied to the 2D word embeddings.
+The K-means algorithm partitions the words into two clusters, representing "good" and "bad" words based on their semantic similarity.

 ## Logistic Regression

-It trains a logistic regression model using the 2D word embeddings and the labels obtained from K-means clustering.
-This model can then be used to predict whether a new word is "good" or "bad".
+The 2D word embeddings and the labels obtained from the K-means clustering are used to train a logistic regression model.
+The logistic regression model serves as a classifier that can predict whether a new word is "good" or "bad" based on its 2D embedding.
+The logistic regression model is a simple yet effective linear model for binary classification tasks.
+Once trained, it can be used to predict the classification of unseen words, providing a means of continuous classification as new words are predicted by the AV-Hubert model.

 ## Visual Feature Extraction

-Lastly, the algorithm extracts visual features from the video using the pre-trained model.
-It normalizes the frames, applies a center crop, and converts the frames into a tensor which is processed by the pre-trained model to obtain the final feature vector.
+Finally, the script extracts visual features from the video using the pre-trained model.
+The frames are first normalized and cropped to a standard size before being converted into a tensor, a multi-dimensional array structure favored for machine learning tasks.
+The tensorized frames are then passed through the pre-trained model to obtain the final feature vectors.
+These feature vectors serve as the input to the inference process, allowing the model to generate predictions based on the visual features.